tuye04/tuye04/README.md

-Software engineer passionate about building elegant cross-platform applications in payments ecosystem
+Software engineer with a passion for building cross-platform applications in payments ecosystem